 - Also contact the school or institute that has certified them and verify that the person did actually get certified (and to verify that the school actually exists).

 - Similarly, if they are licensed and bonded, use the contact info they gave to verify this.

-- Run a credit check and a background check on the person, using the personal information the person gave you.
+- Run background checks (such as a credit check or criminal background check) on the person, using the personal information the person gave you.